Annual Meeting & Conference

 NEACAC is proud to offer a number of scholarships for school counselors to attend the Annual Meeting & Conference and join in on this wonderful professional development opportunity.
 To access the application and apply for a scholarship, please click AMC Scholarship.
 If you have any questions, please contact Kate Gerbode-Grant, Annual Meeting & Conference Chair, email@example.com.

-Fully private accommodations are available on limited basis.
+Fully private accommodations are available on limited basis for an additiional $100.00.

 As an alternative to on-campus housing, a block of rooms has been reserved at both the Envision Hotel Boston, 81 South Huntington Ave, Boston, MA 02130, at a rate of $229 per night, plus tax and at The Residence Inn Boston Back Bay/Fenway, 125 Brookline Ave, Boston, MA 02215, at a rate of $289 per night, plus tax.